zAlweNy26/Java_Projects/README.md

    ### About it :
    Fiscal Code Calculator is an application that calculate your fiscal code in a really easy way.
    After calculating it, the application will enter the data and the fiscal code in a JSON file in the same directory of the        program.
+The program works only with italian cities and foreign nations.
+   - Italian cities database provided by [Matteo Contrini](https://github.com/matteocontrini/comuni-json)

 # Other

+If you find bugs, report them to me and I will try to solve them !
 I accept any kind of suggestions to improve my projects !
 If you want to talk with me, contact me on my [Discord Server !](https://discord.gg/cM3C8Qm)